PAIDiPaidThis.com

 Yes, it is one of the safest imaging options because there is no radiation and usually no anaesthetic.
 Most cats only need gentle restraint on a padded table.
 For very stressed cats, a light sedative may be used, which your vet will discuss because it carries a small extra cost and a normal monitoring process.

-How long does a cat ultrasound take?
+How long does a cat ultrasound take, and will I need to leave my cat there?

 A focused scan of one area often takes 15 to 20 minutes, while a full abdominal survey or a detailed heart scan can take longer.
-You may be asked to leave your cat for part of a day if sedation is used, so it can settle and recover safely before going home.
+You may be asked to leave your cat for part of a day if sedation is used, so it can settle beforehand and recover safely before going home.